skissane/pdos/s370/readme2.txt

 a reliance on the high 32 bits already being 0 - which is normally the case, but not guaranteed, and at least one person has an exit on their site to force junk into the high 32 bits.

+Also note that I use LPSW but I really need LPSWE, introduced with z/Arch, before executables can reside above 2 GiB.

+Note that LPSWE assembles to:

+0000FE B2B2C160                     326+         DC    0XL4'00',X'B2B2',S(WRWTNOER)

+compared to:

+000102 8200 C160      001E8         327          LPSW  WRWTNOER     Wait for an interrupt